-А Superior: extraordinary scholarship.
+A Superior: extraordinary scholarship.
 The quality of work consistently shows thoroughness, careful organization, depth of understanding, and originality of thought to a superior degree.
 Written work is in clear, correct English. В Above average: good scholarship.
-The quality of work generally shows thoroughness, careful organization, depth of understanding.
+The quality of work generally shows thoroughness, careful organization, and depth of understanding.
 Written work is in clear, correct English. С Average: standard performance of acceptable college scholarship.
 The quality of work shows acceptable thoroughness, organization, and understanding.
 Most written work is in clear, correct English.
 D Below average: passing, but below standard; student completes most of the course work, but the quality is below average.
 F Failure: student does not complete the course work and/or produces careless, poor-quality work, or does not withdraw properly.
 No credit awarded; counts against GPA.
-I Incomplete: student does not complete the coursework due to illness or some other acceptable reason. Р Pass: at least satisfactory; no units awarded or counted in GPA.
+I Incomplete: student does not complete the coursework due to illness or some other acceptable reason.

+Р Pass: at least satisfactory; no units awarded or counted in GPA.
 NC No Credit: less than satisfactory; no units awarded or counted in GPA.
-IP In Progress: grade for courses extending beyond one semester or session; no units awarded or counted in GPA.
-Changed by the instructor to the appropriate grade upon successful completion of course requirements the following semester.
 AU Audit Course: no units awarded; not counted in GPA.
 W Withdrawal